yijxiang/DNAC_aiohttp_client/README.md

 influxdb_write_enable = True                 # If you use influxDB to store data, please change it to True
 ```

-During client runs, in the console logging, you should notify similar info included *write to influxdb points* :
+When client runs, in the console, you should notify some logging info included *write to influxdb points* :
 ```
 2020-04-27 09:56:48,988 - INFO - write to influxdb points: 3
 ```